pharmbio/ptp-project/meetings/201710-questions-for-next-meeting.md

 - Do we need to do any type of filtering of the data ... such as only selecting compounds with IC50/EC50 or ... values? ... or those with value over 10microMolar?
 (Like in the TargetNet paper)
+  - Already filtered in ExcapeDB

 - Do we need to take any measures to guarantee that we have balance between positive and negative examples in our data?
+  - No, we do mondrian CP already

+- How many to run with libSVM? (size < 10000 or 5000?)

+- How many more genes?
+  - Do the 44 and evaluate ... possibly 600 later